 Some babies may be sensitive to soy as well, or vegetables such as peas, broccoli, beans, etc (pretty much anything that can wreak havoc on an adult`s digestive system too).

-So if your infant struggles with gas often, accompanied by severe pain and doesn`t seem to respond well to medicine either, you may consider changing your diet if you are breastfeeding or switching the formula if bottle-feeding.
+If your infant struggles with gas often, accompanied by severe pain and doesn`t seem to respond well to medicine either, you may consider changing your diet if you are breastfeeding or switching to a different formula if bottle-feeding.

 You can read more about tummy aches here.

-Yes, even little babies have very particular thoughts on who should hold them or where they won’t lie down and they will express their overall preferences.
+Even the youngest babies have very particular thoughts on who should hold them or what feels comfortable, and they will express their overall preferences.

-This type of crying often occurs without tears, because they are really just mad and frustrated.
+This type of crying often occurs without tears, because babies are really just mad and frustrated.
+The baby cries loudly and she may be in emotional distress.

-I believe in treating an infant as a small human who is capable and intelligent from the very beginning.
+I believe in treating an infant as a small but intelligent human and giving them respectful attention.

 Let’s put ourselves in the baby’s shoes for a sec: